k8s-gitops/fleet-baseline/README.md

 Once you get the manifest delete the `Mesh` resource since it will conflict with the existing mesh here.
 For some reason only a single `Mesh` is allowed currently.

+copy the `manifest.yaml` and move it to one of the tenants dir.

 check the app mesh resources in